bergsans/archaize-js/text/6_on_arrow_functions.md

 ## Background.
 What's an arrow function?
 <pre>
-The advantage of fat arrows,  arrow functions because of the `=>`, resides in a) it's not as lengthy as a normal function and b) it's binding of (lexical) this.
+The  advantage  of fat arrows, arrow functions, is the `=>`, resides in a)  it's not as  lengthy as a normal function and
+b) it's binding of (lexical) this.

 An  arrow function  can be  expressed in  quite a  few ways.
 Beneath you'll  find some examples  on how you can  write an